 Our sessions are scheduled for 45 min and a colon hydrotherapist is present during the entire process.
-At Optimal Health we use only a CLOSED SYSTEM equipment.
+At Optimal Health we only use CLOSED SYSTEM equipment.

 Our therapists are great at making you feel comfortable.
 You are covered during the entire session.
 The session takes place in a private room with an adjacent bathroom.
 During the session, as we use “closed system colonic equipment” so there rarely is any smell or uncontained waste materials.

-During the session you wear a gown and are covered at all times.
-In our sessions, a therapist is present at all times.
-You lay comfortably on a massage table, usually on your back or on your side.
+During the session a therapist is always present, and you'll wear a gown and are covered at all times.
+First you lay comfortably on a massage table, usually on your back or on your side.

 After the session, you will “finish” in the adjacent bathroom.
-Always take your time in the bathroom to assure excess water and gas has been released.
+Always take your time in the bathroom to assure excess water and gas have been released.

 Constipation refers to bowel movements that are infrequent or hard to pass.
 The stool is often hard and dry.
 Other symptoms may include abdominal pain, bloating, and feeling as if one has not completely passed the bowel movement.

-If you have a few days to prepare, and for best possible experience make sure you are as hydrated as possible.
-Reduce processed food, sugar,bread, pasta and rice and pasteurized dairy.
+If you have a few days to prepare, make sure you are as hydrated as possible and for best possible experience.
+Reduce processed food, sugar, bread, pasta, rice and pasteurized dairy.
 And optimally, avoid soda, coffee and other diuretics.

-Eat light easily digested foods; steamed, cooked or raw vegetables, soup and light protein.
+Eat foods that are easily digested; steamed, cooked or raw vegetables, soup and light protein.